Dear Advisor: How do I Find a Cofounder? (or) Why you Don't Need One

 I’m no stranger to opinionated blog posts (such as Biggest AI/ML mistakes made by startups and What should (not) be your AI roadmap? (or) Why You Don't Need AI in your SaaS MVP), so bear with me :)

-Part 1: Understand your "Why": Why are you looking for a cofounder – and not an advisor, or a consultant?
+Part 1: Understand your "Why": Why are you looking for a co-founder, not an advisor or a consultant?

-As a side effect, you’ll be able to modify this wireframe yourself to better reflect how you solve your customers’ pain point(s) based on their feedback from your demos.
-And – once there’s interest from your customers, you’ll be able to share this wireframe as you interview and hire the technical team/consultant/agency/etc. to make a prototype of the app a reality – and be on the same page about what you’re trying to achieve and what it should look like.
+As a side effect, you can modify this wireframe to reflect better how you solve your customers’ pain points (s) based on their feedback from your demos.
+Once your customers are interested, you can share this wireframe as you interview and hire the technical team/consultant/agency/etc. to make a prototype of the app a reality—and be on the same page about what you’re trying to achieve and what it should look like.

 Part 2: Understand Compatibility: Do you trust this person to have your back during tough times?

-Speaking of, what gaps are you trying to fill in your expertise, product offering and start-up trajectory by bringing on a cofounder?
+Speaking of, what gaps are you trying to fill in your expertise, product offering, and start-up trajectory by bringing on a co-founder?

 Whomever you’re considering, consider if they’ll be there for the long haul, through thick and thin.
 When you interview them, can they share a time (or two) when they’ve done just that in the past?